 In the event that PPPRS officials or a majority of teams believe a team has greatly exceed the $500 limit, they will be deemed suspect and are at risk of a PPPRS buyout.
 PPPRS officials comprising of our team-submitted volunteers and event organizers will determine if teams have exceeded the budget and hold all rights to purchase a team’s vehicle for $500.
 By entering into an event, a team consents that their vehicle could potentially be bought out at the end of the event for $500.
 So don’t throw a fit if this actually happens.
 A team may redeem their car and re-enter in the next event if they agree to remove the suspected over-budget component(s).

 If the panel of officials determine the car to infringe on certain rules or bend said rules to a position that is beyond “the spirit of the series,” then a completely arbitrary, painful, and time consuming penalty will be administered.
-This penalty will most likely be made up on the spot, and would require considerable bribery (i.e. donations to the series) to lift.
+Repeat: If you show up to our track and half the field thinks you are “too serious” then you are doing it wrong.
+Unfortunately for you this organization is a ruthless dictatorship, and the burden of proof rests on your team to disprove your accusers.
+If we get enough referrals (that amount is determined by super secret cigar-smoke filled back rooms) from other teams for “breaking budget” and our tech inspector agrees, the sanctioning body has complete freedom to severely limit the cars performance, administer embarrassing penalties, or outright strip points to satisfy the masses.
+This penalty will most likely be made up on the spot, will cost you considerable ire and outrage and would require considerable bribery (i.e. donations to the series) to lift.
+You can 100% avoid this problem entirely with an line-by-line break down of your expenditures.
+That is your get-out-of-jail free card.
+That will end any discussion outright.
+Oh, your special part is hard to price out because you found it on the side of a road?
+It’s up to your crafty engineers to weigh to performance/cost balance to make it work.
+That is not our problem.
+That’s your problem.
+Don’t want to hear it, don’t want to argue it, when you bring this up to me I’ll just read this exact section of the rules.
+The burden of proof is on you and yours alone.
 Still reading these?
 Good.
 There’s more of that sort of tomfoolery further down the list.
 Section 7.2.2, The Spirit of the Series Clause, is a summary of the goals of PPPRS and represents the key tenets that champion fairness in the series and the overall idea that no one should take this too seriously.
 Please see Section 7.2.2 for further drilling of this concept into your damn clever-yet-stubborn-as-hell brains.

 Team sponsorships are allowed, and the terms of individual sponsorships are at each team’s discretion.
 However, an entity does not become affiliated with Pumping Station: One, i3 Detroit, CCCKC, Maker Faire, or Make Magazine by virtue of sponsoring a team in the PPPRS.
 Teams may not represent to sponsors or potential sponsors that sponsoring a team in the PPPRS will associate the sponsoring entity with any of these organizations, including Pumping Station: One, NFP, and Power Racing Series, LLC.
 Sponsors are totally free to give us money and we encourage this openly.